 The story focuses on Joana (Dira Paes) Danilo and (Julio Machado), a married couple trying desperately to conceive a child.
 While Joana’s day job consists of aggressive marriage counseling, her marriage is feeling the strain and pressure that comes with trying for a child.
 Her faith is continuously tested, and then something happens that raises a myriad of questions and implies supernatural and possibly evil intervention.

 The ending implies a lot of shocking things, but I think it ends way too abruptly.
 I don’t see it appealing to a broad audience.
 While I enjoyed Divine Love, although I do feel it dragged on a little too long.
 The music was a brilliant medley of synth that reminded me of composer Cliff Martinez.
 The bright neon colors complement that comparison, and the world the story takes place in is advanced but not unrealistically advanced, which I appreciated.

 “…a group of people who work together in weird ways to save failing relationships.”

-Divine Love is beautifully shot and wonderfully acted, but for those who are on the religious persuasion it may be too blasphemous, and for those who do not subscribe to a defined religion, it may be too dogmatic and weird.
-There are some very graphic sex scenes that come out of nowhere, and the Divine Love marital counseling group’s method is not explained, it’s just there and the audience is forced to accept it.
+Divine Love is beautifully shot and wonderfully acted.
+Still, it may be too blasphemous for those who are of the religious persuasion.
+For those who do not subscribe to a defined religion, it may be overly dogmatic and weird.
+Some very graphic sex scenes come out of nowhere, and the Divine Love marital counseling group’s method is not explained.
+It’s just there, and the audience is forced to accept it.